 Where widely fluctuating loads occur, for example at the incomer on the main switchboard, active filters are the best solution.
 That does not mean that passive filters elsewhere in the installation are not required.
 The latter can limit energy loss in conductors servicing distant loads whereas an active filter at the main switchboard is only used in order to comply with maximum harmonic current distortion allowed at the point of common coupling (pcc).
 Harmonic current circulates towards the board up to the connection point of the active filter.
 Therefore it makes sense in an installation with a separate switchboard for a part of the plant, for example, mechanical services, to install a lower rating active filter.

 Power factor correction

 Power factor correction capacity is often available in active harmonic filters such as in the Ablerex Enersine APF series.
 Correction of displacement power factor improves the overall power factor which includes harmonic volt-amps (VA) as well.
 Displacement power factor correction, if power factors are poor and there is a large harmonic VA load, may require capacitor-bank correction such the PowerSave™ series in combination with active harmonic filtering.
 As an example, a power factor of 0.7 requires correction of kVAr equal to 71% of line current and therefore limits the harmonic load that can be compensated.

 Active filters can be used in closed or open loop correction (refer fig 1).
-Both methods are used, however the closed loop with the monitoring CTs paced downstream from the filter is the preferred method as it insures line current (rather than load current, upstream from the filter) has minimum harmonic content.
+Both methods are used, however the closed loop with the monitoring CTs paced upstream from the filter is the preferred method as it insures line current (rather than load current, downstream from the filter) has minimum harmonic content.

 Open loop configuration